THE RICHES OF LIBERALITY

 100 PERSONAL WORDS:

-The 100 Huntley Street daily TV ministry had just begun when I received a letter from a lawyer telling me that a lady had left a sum of money in her will in support of the non-profit charity listed as Crossroads Christian Communications Inc. Shortly thereafter, the cheque arrived from the law firm.
+The 100 Huntley Street daily TV ministry had just begun when I received a letter from a lawyer telling me that a lady had left a sum of money in her will in support of the non- profit charity listed as Crossroads Christian Communications Inc. Shortly thereafter, the cheque arrived from the law firm.
 Then a letter from her son arrived.
 He was a tough union leader who objected and claimed that his mother had been manipulated in some way.
 I could never calculate the value of his soul in dollars, so I went to the treasurer who cut a cheque in the full amount of the bequest and sent it to the son.
 I started to pray fervently for him and about two years later, Crossroads received a cheque from him for double the amount of his mother’s bequest.
 He had started watching 100 Huntley Street, gave his life to Christ, and obviously repented of his actions towards his mom’s wishes.
 There are those who give in different ways.
-One comes to mind where a lady, who obviously wanted “treasure in heaven” (Matthew 6:19-21), made the payments on a life insurance policy for which Crossroads was the beneficiary.
+One comes to mind where a lady, who obviously wanted “Treasure in Heaven,” made the payments on a life insurance policy for which Crossroads was the beneficiary.
 We heard from her lawyer after her passing into her eternal reward.
-I endorse fully Paul’s exhortation in 8:20-21: “Avoiding this: that anyone should blame us in this lavish gift which is administered by us – providing honourable things, not only in the sight of the Lord, but also in the sight of men.”
+I have no administrative function at Crossroads, and I endorse fully Paul’s exhortation in 8:20-21: “Avoiding this: that anyone should blame us in this lavish gift which is administered by us – providing honourable things, not only in the sight of the Lord, but also in the sight of men.”
 Crossroads is audited annually by PriceWaterhouseCoopers and has an excellent report “in the sight of men.”
-Norma-Jean and I trust the Board of Directors and the management, led by Lorna Dueck, CEO, completely, and we are monthly givers.
+Norma-Jean and I trust the Board of Directors and the management completely, and we are monthly givers.
 We support other worthy ministries as well.

 Yours for giving!